-Autism spectrum disorders (ASD) impacts people in many ways.
-ASD may impact a person's ability to socially interact, communicate effectively, and learn new skills.
-A person with ASD may also have difficulty processing sensory information.
-The pervasiveness of ASD and the array of challenges may result in the individual exhibiting interfering behaviors such as hitting, screaming, running away or inflicting self-injury.
+Autism spectrum disorder (ASD) impacts people in many ways.
+ASD may impact a person’s ability to socially interact, communicate effectively, learn new skills, and process sensory information.
+The pervasiveness of ASD and the array of challenges may result in the individual exhibiting interfering behaviors such as hitting, screaming, running away, or inflicting injury to himself.

-The fundamental philosophy of positive behavior support is that most behavior, problem or adaptive, serves a specific function or purpose in the life of the person in question.
-In order to change that behavior we must assess the function of problem behavior and replace it with a functional skill, such as a communication or social skill, that will accomplish the same outcome for the person.
-With this view, it is important to understand that problem behavior is not something that has to be suppressed.
-Instead, problem behavior is a form of communication that has a function in the life of the person who displays it.
+The fundamental philosophy of positive behavior support is that most behavior, problem or adaptive, serves a specific function or purpose in the individual’s life.
+In order to change that behavior we must assess the function of the problem behavior and replace it with a functional skill, such as a communication or social skill, that will have the same outcome.
+With this view, it is important to understand that problem behavior is not something that has to be suppressed; instead, problem behavior is a form of communication that has a function in the life of the person who displays it.

 Answer: Individuals with ASD may communicate many different messages with their behaviors.
 Those who support them may find it overwhelming to consider all the possible messages that a person is trying to communicate.
 However, it is possible using applied behavior analysis to understand the messages that a person is saying with his or her behavior.

-Behavior, therefore, has purpose and is established as a way of ‘communicating” one of these five basic messages.
-In order for the behavior to be replaced with a different behavior, support personnel have to figure out which of the basic functions are relevant for a particular behavior and teach the individual a new positive behavior to replace the challenging one.
+Behavior, therefore, has purpose and is established as a way of 'communicating' one of these five basic messages.
+In order for the problem behavior to be replaced with a different behavior, support personnel must figure out which of the basic functions are relevant for a particular behavior and teach the individual a new positive behavior to replace the challenging one.

 Answer: The critical thing to remember is that the function of a behavior is individual.
 The same behavior may not serve the same function for two different individuals with ASD.
 It is critical to determine what the specific function is for each person.

-Answer: As noted previously, there are principles of ABA used when implementing positive behavior supports.
-There are two primary principles impacting behavior.
-This includes the antecedents and the consequences.
+Answer: As noted previously, principles of ABA are used when implementing positive behavior supports.
+There are two primary principles impacting behavior -- the antecedents and the consequences.

-Answer: The positive behavior support process involves multiple steps that include activities that help determine the function of the behavior as well as development of a behavior support plan.
+Answer: The positive behavior support process involves multiple steps and includes activities that help determine the function of the behavior as well as development of a behavior support plan.
 These steps are:

 1. Determine the definition of the interfering behavior.

 The first step in identifying the function of problem behavior is to concretely define the behavior in question.
-This definition has to describe behavior very specifically and must ensure all individuals involved are able to identify the occurrence of the behavior.
+This definition should describe the behavior specifically and all individuals involved should be able to identify the occurrence of the behavior.

 2. Determine the function of the behavior.

 Sometimes the function of the behavior will be obvious.
 For example, Shauna cries when the television is turned off.
 This function is clear as is the driving antecedent.
 Shauna wants access to the television!
-Other times, in order to identify the function of behaviors, a functional behavior assessment (FBA) must be completed.
-When doing an FBA, gather information and collect data through observations and interviews to understand the function and the driving triggers and maintaining consequences of the behavior.
+Other times, in order to identify the function of behaviors, a functional behavior assessment (FBA) will need to be completed.
+When doing an FBA, gather information and collect data through observations and interviews to understand the function, the driving triggers, and maintaining consequences of the behavior.

-To identify the function of the behavior, we must next summarize our findings from the information and data gathered and formulate a hypothesis outlining the formulated belief as to why and when the problem behavior occurs.
-The hypothesis must identify the setting event, antecedent, consequence, and function for each behavior.
+To identify the function of the behavior, a summary of findings from the information and data gathered should be used to formulate a hypothesis outlining the belief as to why and when the problem behavior occurs.
+The hypothesis should identify the setting event, antecedent, consequence, and function for each behavior.

 3. Develop a positive behavior support plan.

 Once you have an understanding of the function of the interfering behavior, develop a plan that explicitly outlines what to do to proactively prevent the behavior and/or identify the skills to be taught to replace the behavior.
 With a positive behavior support plan, when appropriate, be proactive and avert the problem behavior through antecedent and environmental supports.
-For example, if Shauna demonstrates problem behavior after the television is turned off, then outline steps in her plan to forewarn and prepare her for the termination of this activity.
-Additionally, the plan identifies how to replace the behavior with an adaptive behavior that will result in the same outcome.
+For example, if Shauna demonstrates problem behavior after the television is turned off, outline steps in her plan to prepare her for the termination of this activity.
+Additionally, the plan should identify how to replace the behavior with an adaptive behavior that will result in the same outcome.
 For example, if the function of Juan’s behavior is to gain attention, then the new behavior should result in the same outcome.
-Therefore, teaching that functional skill, requesting attention and access to a person will be a major part of this PBS plan.
-Finally, this plan will include specific instructions for team members to reinforce the new behavior and respond if the problem behavior occurs again.
-For Shauna, the plan will outline how to reinforce when she demonstrates appropriate behavior when the television is turned off, and will also outline what to do if she cries.
+Therefore, teaching that functional skill, requesting attention and access to a person, will be a major part of Juan’s PBS plan.
+Finally, his plan will include specific instructions for team members to reinforce the new behavior and respond if the problem behavior occurs again.
+For Shauna, the plan will outline how to reinforce her when appropriate behavior is demonstrated when the television is turned off, and will also outline what to do if she cries.

 4. Implement the plan.

-Now that a plan is developed, team members implement the plan across environments.
-It is important that anyone who provides support to the person is familiar with the plan and implements each step consistently across all environments.
+Now that a plan is developed, team members will need to implement the plan across environments.
+It is important that anyone who provides support to the person be familiar with the plan and implement each step consistently.
 This may require some training of team members.

 5. Monitor and evaluate.

-To determine whether the plan is working data is collected and analyzed.
-Data help determine whether the person is developing new, positive skills.
-Data can be taken on the occurrence of the problem behavior and/or on the new behaviors being taught.
+To determine whether the plan is working, data should be collected and analyzed.
+Data helps determine if the person is developing new, positive skills and can be taken on the problem behavior occurrence and/or on new behaviors being taught.
 Juan’s teacher makes a tally mark each time he asks for attention while Shauna’s mother makes a check each time she cries when the television is turned off.
-Team members analyze the data frequently to make sure the plan is effective and the person is being supported.
-If positive behaviors are not being learned, the team will want to make changes to the plan.
+Team members analyze the data frequently to ensure the plan is effective and the person is being supported.
+If positive behaviors are not being learned, the team will need to make changes to the plan.

 Individuals with ASD may demonstrate problem behavior for a myriad of reasons.
-Positive behavior supports may be implemented to help a person reduce the occurrence of such behaviors and participate in the home, community and school.
+Positive behavior supports may be implemented to help a person reduce the occurrence of such behaviors and participate in the home, community, and school.
 All behavior is functional.
 Thus, it is critical that teams who support students with challenging behavior assess the function of the behavior and determine what causes it to occur.
-Based on this information, positive behavior supports are identified that explicitly outlines what to do to proactively prevent the behavior and/or identify the skills to be taught to replace the behavior.
-Positive behavior supports result in teaching the person functional behaviors that will result in long term behavior change and assist them in their future success.
+Based on this information, positive behavior supports are identified that explicitly outline what to do to proactively prevent the behavior and/or identify the skills to be taught to replace the behavior.
+Positive behavior supports teach functional behaviors that will result in long term behavior change and assist individuals in their future success.

 Bambara, L. M. & Knoster, T.P.
 (2009).
 Designing Positive Behavior Support Plans (2nd ed.).
 American Association on Mental Retardation: Washington, DC.